stat6250-s17/course-questions-wiki/week-05/README.md

 * *Answer (aalshehry−stat6250):* INPUT variable <$> startcol-endcol . . .; The dollar sign ($) identifies the variable type as character (if the variable is numeric, then nothing appears here), startcol represents the starting column for this variable, and endcol represents the ending column for this variable.
 - Question (yyan11−stat6250): Can I use the INPUT statement to describing the data?
 - Answer (yyan11−stat6250): The INPUT statement describes the fields of raw data to be read and placed into the SAS data set.
+- Question (meisenbach-stat6250): What happens when you change the order of the variables in the INPUT statement?